getfretless/mutant-school-docs/source/includes/_enrollments_destroy.md

 > Expected response: **204 No Content**.

-This endpoint retrieves a specific enrollment for a specific mutant.
+This endpoint deletes a specific enrollment for a specific mutant.

 ### HTTP Request